So you want to make this world a better, a more civil place(1)? We all do. Here are a few things I have learned.

 An acquaintance of mine once questioned the fairness of faculty promotions at the University of British Columbia.
 He had gathered support from faculty colleagues, and they met with the dean to discuss the issue.
-"Remember the scene in Robocop," my acquaintance told me.
-"When the prototype malfunctioned and everybody ran for their life. ..
-That's pretty much what the meeting was like."(16)
+"Remember the scene in Robocop," he told me after the meeting.
+"When the prototype malfunctioned, and everybody started running for their life.
+That's pretty much how the meeting went after the dean started talking."(16)

 If you do bring your ideology to the workplace, expect to stand alone, alone(5).